sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/sanitize.md

 ### Functionality

 The sanitize command sanitizes a HAR file of sensitive data.
-It ONLY removes access tokens that match IdentityNow format and origin urls similar to the examples below:
+It only removes access tokens matching the Identity Security Cloud format and origin urls similar to the examples below:

 Access Token
 ```